 A recent study conducted by DiscoverOrg concluded that in the IT industry, 25% of CIOs who had been in their position for less than a year said that they spent over $1 million, and 71% of those did so in the first three months in their new position. [tweet_dis]Studies also show that the first vender in the door wins the business over 70% of the time. [/tweet_dis]Being alerted of moves and changes as they happen gives you the opportunity to be in place when a prospect needs your solution.

-Customers of DiscoverOrg are the first to know about Triggers within the IT, Finance, and Marketing departments of Fortune Ranked, Mid-Sized, and SME companies in North America and Europe.
+Customers of DiscoverOrg are the first to know about Triggers within the Technical, Sales & Marketing, Finance, and HR departments of Fortune Ranked, Mid-Sized, and SME companies in North America and Europe.
 Below is a summary of last week’s activity within the DiscoverOrg database.

 SuperValu named Heather Hanscom Chief Information Security Officer reflecting the company’s focus on security related issues following a major security breech in October of 2014.
 They’ve implemented a new information security strategy including a model that includes new monitoring and incident response capabilities.
 The company has shown interest in the development of solutions and technologies which detect malicious software.